AdrienRGO/AdrienRGO.github.io/webapp_nba.md

 ## **1. About this project**

 Everything is explained in the pdf file named "ProjectReport".
 However, as it is written in French, this README file will explain the main points in English.
-The code is available at this link : https://github.com/AdrienRGO/WebApp_NBAStats.git
+The code is available [here](https://github.com/AdrienRGO/WebApp_NBAStats.git).

 We have at our disposal :
   - An excel file **NBA_data_R** containing all the information of the NBA players